Healthdirect Free Australian health advice you can count on.

 How is mesothelioma diagnosed?

-• biopsies, where a small sample of tissue is taken from the pleura or abdomen to be examined in a laboratory
+• Biopsies — where a small sample of tissue is taken and sent to a laboratory to be examined under a microscope.

-• x-rays, to look for problems in the lung, thickening of the pleura, or fluid between the lungs and wall of the chest
+• X-rays or other scans to look for problems in the lungs, thickening of the pleura, or fluid between the lungs and wall of the chest.

-• a CT scan to see if the cancer has spread to elsewhere in the body
+• A CT scan or other scans to see if the cancer has spread to other parts of the body.

-• studying fluid that has been removed from the pleura or abdomen
+• Examining any fluid that has been removed from the space around your lungs or inside your abdomen.

 How is mesothelioma treated?

-Unfortunately, there is no cure for mesothelioma and it is often not diagnosed until it is quite advanced.
-Treatment is designed to reduce symptoms and improve quality of life.
+Unfortunately, there is no cure for mesothelioma.
+It is often not diagnosed until it is quite advanced.
+Treatment is designed to reduce symptoms.
+Treatment can your improve quality of life.

-To control breathlessness and pain, a surgical procedure called VATS pleurodesis is done to drain fluid from the lungs, or from the abdomen.
-Some people have a drain (a small tube) inserted so that fluid can be removed regularly.
+Treatment to drain fluid from the lungs, or from the abdomen can help control breathlessness and pain.
+Some people have a drain (a small tube) inserted to allow fluid to be removed regularly.

 Living with mesothelioma

 Some Australian hospitals specialise in treating mesothelioma.
-New treatments are also being developed all the time, so talk to your doctor about the possibility of taking part in a clinical trial.
+New treatments are also being developed all the time.
+Talk to your doctor about being part of a clinical trial.

 In Australia, people who develop mesothelioma and their families may be entitled to compensation.
-If you were diagnosed after 1 July 2010, consider providing information to the Australian Mesothelioma Registry (AMR), which will help the government design policies to prevent others from getting mesothelioma in future.
+If you were diagnosed after 1 July 2010, consider providing information to the Australian Mesothelioma Registry (AMR).
+The AMR will help the government make policies to prevent others from getting mesothelioma in future.

 It is also a good idea to seek support.
-The Lung Foundation offers a support service, connecting patients and their families with Support Nurses and Social Workers.
+The Lung Foundation Australia offers a support service.
+It connects patients and their families with support nurses and social workers.

 Resources and support